parsimonhi/animCJK/README.md

 ## What is new?

 Minor enhancements (glyphs or medians most of the time) and minor updates can be skipped.

+2023/02/02
+- 餅餌: change of glyph and stroke order in svgsJa
+- add hanja level 6 to svgsKo
+- various minor updates

 2023/01/25
 - add some traditional hanzi (hsk1, hsk2 and hsk3) in svgsZhHans (Continental China)